 Samae Beach looks better in real life.
 Photo credit: Thanate Tan

-Perhaps the best thing about this beach is the gentle breeze that passes through, making it cooler than other on the island.
+Perhaps the most appealing aspect of Samae Beach is the gentle breeze that flows through, keeping the area cooler than other beaches on the island—perfect for relaxing under the sun.

 Tien Beach